safarzadeh-reza/Spatial_Data_Mining_Winter2025/source/tutorials/L1/assignment-1.rst

 Part 1 - Python Environment Setup and GitHub Account Creation
 -------------------------------------------------------------

-1. Install Anaconda: Follow the provided tutorial steps to install Anaconda on your computer.
+1. Install Anaconda (Or VS Code ): Follow the provided tutorial steps to install Anaconda (Or VS Code) on your computer.
 Ensure it's successfully installed and set up according to the tutorial guidelines.

 2. Create a GitHub Account: Head over to GitHub's website and sign up for a new account if you haven't already.
 Fill in the necessary details and create your account.